cmpsc-481-s22-m1/CASTanet/README.md

 (and total in directory)
 * Number of comments in a Python file (and total in directory)
+* Number of arguments for a specified Python function
+* Number of functions in a specified Python file (and total in directory)
 * Number of function definitions _without_
 docstrings in a Python file (and total in directory)

-### Coming Soon

-Soon CASTanet will have functionality for
-determining:

-* Number of class definitions _without_
-docstrings in a Python file (and total in directory)
+* Number of classes in a Python file (and total in directory)
-* Number of parameters for a given function in a Python file (and total in directory)
+* Number of class definitions _without_ docstrings in a Python file (and total in directory)
-* If a function has a docstring
-* Number of import statements in a Python file
-(and total in directory)
 * Number of assignment statements in a Python file (and total in directory)

-Stay tuned for more features and details!
+* Whether a specified function has a docstring or not
+* Number of import statements in a Python file (and total in directory)

 ## Installing CASTanet